tejaspant/ECE-661-Computer-Vision/HW7/README.md

 ![alt text][image1]
 *Figure 1: LBP Histogram for Sample 1 in Class Beach*
 ![alt text][image2]
+*Figure 2: LBP Histogram for Sample 1 in Class Building*
 ![alt text][image3]
+*Figure 3: LBP Histogram for Sample 1 in Class Car*
 ![alt text][image4]
+*Figure 4: LBP Histogram for Sample 1 in Class Mountain*
 ![alt text][image5]
+*Figure 5: LBP Histogram for Sample 1 in Class Tree*
 ![alt text][image6]
+*Figure 6: Confusion matrix based on images in Test Set*

 The overall accuracy of the classifier is 72% based on the confusion matrix.
 The detailed results and discussion can be found in hw7_TejasPant.pdf